classroomtechtools/virtualgs/README.md

   ✔ errors › Errors are thrown when script contains errors ✔ mocks › Globals can be mocks or stubs with sinon
 ```

+Since ava runs tests async, the order of output will vary.